-My niece even had a Cabbage Patch horse that had been given to her by her Daddy as a gift.
+Boy Cabbage Patch Kids were created along with girl dolls and baby dolls.
+My niece even had a Cabbage Patch horse that had been given to her by her daddy as a gift.

+In 1983 prior to Christmas these handcrafted dolls made the front cover of Newsweek Magazine.
 The rush was on to get these specially made dolls for everyone's Christmas list that year!

 Amazingly in all this time since those early days the toy makers have continuously been making Cabbage Patch Kids although in different mediums and sizes.
-I did not know when I started this hub if they were still popular with youngsters today.
+I did not know when I started this post if they were still popular with youngsters today.